Ben Newman

 Github | Google Scholar | Blog

 Hello!
-I'm Ben Newman, currently a Pre-doctoral Young Investigator at Semantic Scholar Research.
-I'm interested in building NLP systems that reliably process human language and the studying the roles emerging language technologies can play in society more broadly.
+I'm Ben Newman, currently a PhD student at the Allen School at the University of Washington, advised by Yejin Choi.
+I'm interested in building computational systems that reliably process human language and studying the roles emerging language technologies can play in society more broadly.

 Publications